TheKleee/PartySlide/README.md

 # PartySlide
-Scripts for the game Party Slide made by Marko Kostic (Best.
-Games Studio)
+Scripts for the game Party Slide made by Marko Kostic